Photo by Juan Arredondo, Getty Images Reportage

 - that waste pickers must have access to personal protective equipment and hand washing and soap every hour (the recicladores have installed gallons of water and soap in the vehicles) but they are running out; ARB in Bogota has made a request to the recyclable materials industry to support the organizations in providing this equipment.

-Fortunately for waste pickers in Colombia, recycling was declared an essential service and they can continue to work during quarantine, organizations are taking protective measures, even though the risk of overexposure to the virus is present in waste handling.
+Fortunately for waste pickers in Colombia, recycling was declared an essential service and they can continue to work during quarantine.
+Organizations are taking protective measures to lessen the risk of exposure to the virus in waste handling.

-In Antioquia, collection routes were stopped due to a city mobility restriction act, so waste pickers have experienced a dramatic drop in earnings.
+In Antioquia, collection routes were stopped, so waste pickers experienced a dramatic drop in earnings.